 The Company has adopted the Reinvestment Plan pursuant to which stockholders may elect to have the full amount of their cash distributions from the Company reinvested in additional Shares of the Company.
 The following discussion summarizes the principal terms of the Reinvestment Plan.
-The Reinvestment Plan is attached hereto as Exhibit C.
+The Reinvestment Plan and the Prospectus to be used in connection with certain sales of the Company's stock are attached hereto as Exhibit C.